safefood Knowledge Network 's Posts (1022)

 Read more…

-The number of food and other fraud suspicions discussed by European countries declined in May.
-The 281 alerts are down from 341 in April, 345 in March, and 318 in February but are similar to the 277 in January.
+The number of food and other fraud suspicions raised by EU member states dropped in November.
+The 232 alerts are down from 292 in October.
+This compares to 213 in September and 222 in August.
+There were 325 notifications in July, 265 in June, 281 in May, 341 in April, 345 in March, 318 in February, and 277 in January.

 Continue reading